A Stochastic Process on a Network with Connections to Laplacian Systems of Equations: Characterizing the critical rate

 We can also represent the steady-state equations of all $|V|=n$ nodes in matrix form as follows.
-For this, let us first order the nodes and number them from $1$ to $n$ in a way that the $n$th node represents the sink i.e., $u_n=\sink$.
-Let $\eta$ be an $n$ element row vector representing the steady-state queue occupancy probability of nodes in the graph i.e., for nodes $u_1, u_2, \cdots, u_{n-1},\sink$ we have, $\eta = [\eta_1~\eta_2~\cdots~\eta_{n-1}~0]$ respectively where $\eta_i=\eta_t(u_i) = \prob{Q_t^\beta(u_i) > 0}$.
-This is defined assuming that sink collects all data it receives and has no notion of maintaining queue (as discussed above).
-Let $e_n$ be another $n$ element row vector for nodes in graph such that $e_n = [0~0~\cdots~0~1]$ i.e., $e_n(u_i)=1$ if $u_i=u_n$ and 0 elsewhere.
-Let $I$ be the usual $n\times n$ identity matrix and let $J$ be an $n$ element row vector such that $J_i=1,\forall u_i \in V_s$ and 0 otherwise.
-Also, we know for $|V_s|=k$ source nodes each generating data at rate $\beta$, sink node collects all data it receives i.e. $k\beta$.
-So, given the transition matrix $\mathcal{P}^\phi$ for the random walk $\phi$ on the graph $G$, the steady-state queue equations at the nodes can be written in matrix form as
+For this, let us first order the nodes such that the $n$th node represents the sink.
+Let $\bm{\eta}$ be an $n$ element column vector representing the steady-state queue occupancy probability $\bm{\eta}^\beta(u)$ of nodes $u\in V$.
+We drop the subscript $\beta$ where the rate is understood from the context.
+So, we have $\bm{\eta} = [\bm{\eta}(1)~\bm{\eta}(2)~\cdots~\bm{\eta}(n-1)~0]$.
+This is defined assuming that sink collects all data it receives and has no notion of maintaining queue.
+Let $\bm{J}$ be another $n$ element column vector such that $\bm{J}(i)>0$ if $i\in V_s$, $\bm{J}(\sink)=-\sum_{i\in V_s}\bm{J}(i)$ and 0 elsewhere, and $I$ be the usual $n\times n$ identity matrix.
+So, given the transition matrix $P_w$ for the random walk defined by $w$ on graph $G$, the steady-state queue equations at the nodes can be written in matrix form as